What Your Keyword Ranking Position Means for Your Web Page

 Have you ever started losing traffic and sales and couldn’t identify the root cause?

 This happens to people all the time.
-One of the leading causes is that they’re dropping on the SERP and don’t know.
+One of the leading causes is that they’re dropping on the SERP and don’t know it.

-When you don’t know what your ranks are doing, it’s impossible to adjust your strategy appropriately.
+When you don’t know what your ranks are doing, adjusting your strategy appropriately is impossible.
 Everything you do will just be a guess.

 The fix here is obvious: just keep track of what your ranks are doing on the SERP.
 Track ranks more closely with a rank tracker, so you’re never left wondering what is happening to your SEO.